leekangsan/pinyinpod/README.md

   + Creates (or overwrites) compile info to a file named `log.txt`
   + No output to screen.

-### Slow Down, Turbo
+### Using Pinyinpod

+  + Pinyinpod is [free software][web_freesw] released to the PUBLIC DOMAIN.

 > **NOTE:** Please keep in mind that **pinyinpod** is not the product.
-The product is [Pinyinbase][gh_pinyinbase].
-It is reference implementation of how you can compile Pinyinbase glossaries into a single, searchable Pinyinbase JSON document.
-While this JSON document can be used in solutions, such as Firebase, MongoDB, Cassandra, or HBase (just to name a few NoSQL options), **pinyinpod** and its output files are simply reference implementations (all of which are public domain).
-Again, it is not the product.
+The product is [Pinyinbase][gh_pinyinbase]. **Pinyinpod** is an example of the many ways you may compile Pinyinbase glossaries into a single, searchable Pinyinbase JSON document.
+While this JSON document can be used in solutions, such as Firebase, MongoDB, Cassandra, or HBase (just to name a few NoSQL options), **pinyinpod** and its output files are simply reference implementations.
+If you have better solutions, feel free to add them to your version of **pinyinpod.**

 ### Compiling CC-CEDICT